canopy-js/canopy-js/README.md

 ### Creating Links

-Links or "references" are how it is possible to go from the original topic paragraph to other paragraphs on the page.
+Links or "references" are how it is possible to go from the original topic paragraph to other paragraphs in the project.

-If paragraph A has a reference to paragraph B, that means the user can select that reference in order to add paragraph B to the page below A.
+For example, if paragraph A has a link to paragraph B, that means the user can select that link in order to add paragraph B to the page below A.

+Links are made using the `[[Link]]` syntax, and one can change the link text like so: `[[Real Topic|Link Text]].`

 There are three types of references: local, global, and import.

-Links are made using the `[[Link]]` syntax, and one can change the link text like so: `[[Real Topic|Link Text]].`

 #### Local References